The Preemie Project does NOT need donations of plain hats, preemie or newborn size.

 For every 10 holiday hats/costumes, please make: 1 1-1.5lb, 2 2-3lb, 3 3-5lb, 3-6-8lb, 1 9-11lb We want to have enough for all sizes of babies in the NICU

 - Refer to our Measurements Guide for size guidelines.

-- We always need more boy sets than girl.
+- We always need more boy sets than girl sets.

-- Booties should be made from a pattern that is not holey.
-Holes in booties pose a hazard for tiny toes.
+- Use a bootie pattern that is not “Holey”.
+Holes in booties pose a hazard to tiny toes.

-- Although booties are not required with each hat, a matching set of hat and booties makes a wonderful memento of the NICU stay.
+- Booties are not required with each hat but, a matching set makes a wonderful memento of the NICU stay.

-- When making a hat/bootie set or other costume items, please make sure everything is in the same size range or the set will be split up.
+- Make sure everything in a set is in the same size range, or the set will be split up.

 - Do not end your knitting or crocheting with a knot.
 Leave a length of yarn and weave the ends very well.
 Here is a good tutorial on how to do that if you knit.
 And, here is a how to weave in ends if you crochet

 - For holiday donations, we would welcome sewn costumes for the babies.
 Please contact us so we can discuss how to size your item for preemies and sick infants.

 In accordance with hospital policies, items from smoking homes will not be donated to hospitals for use in the NICU.

 Research has proven that tobacco and tobacco smoke clings to furniture, clothes, walls.
 This is called “third-hand smoke”.
 “Third-hand smoke” cannot be adequately washed out of fabrics and thus raises the risks for many illnesses in children.
 Please see the March of Dimes website for more information.